bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 .. note::

-    If synchronizing a project with *public guest access* enabled, this setting is **not** automatically set on the target site.
-If you wish to make the project also publicly accessible on the target site, it needs to be explicitly set by the project owner, delegate or a superuser in the :guilabel:`Update Project` form.
+    If synchronizing a project with *public access* enabled, this setting is **not** automatically set on the target site.
+If you wish to make the project also publicly accessible, it needs to be explicitly set by the project owner, delegate or a superuser in the :guilabel:`Update Project` form on the target site.

 As Target Site
 --------------